orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 One simple example is that this "credit" can be continuously added to from the Eth rewards and Commission from running minipools.

 To calculate an example, pretend you were a solo staking Node Operator, and you approach Rocket Pool 32ETH.
-With sublinear bonding, you create 2 minipools.
+With sublinear bonding, you create 2 LEB4 minipools and 16 LEB1.5 minipools.
 The total base case yield (ignoring RPL staking) you would earn in a year can be calculated with the equation belows

 ```math
 MinipoolYield = SoloStakingAPR*EthBond + SoloStakingAPR*(32-EthBond)*(AllNOCommissionCut)